Aïcha Touré Benjamin Macke Zabou Guérin Birgit Bornauw Servais Haanen Jure Tori Johanna Stein

 See – Listen – Enjoy

-Servais Haanen (Netherlands)
+Servais Haanen (Niederlande)

 The Master of Fine Sounds

-Johanna Stein (Germany)
+Johanna Stein (Deutschland)

 Cello